Restaurant that beat Biden in court faces affirmative action backlash

 The government’s cash gives him more certainty about moving forward.

-And in many ways, it’s government itself that’s left him struggling.
+And in many ways, it’s government itself that has left him struggling.
 Pennsylvania had among the strictest shutdown rules.
 All in-person dining was banned the week between Christmas and New Year’s, for example, and as Mr. Nyman points out, nobody was going to be eating outside in Pennsylvania that time of year.

 There’s also the issue of workers.

-Enhanced unemployment benefits have created a distorted labor market, with people who might otherwise have been out seriously looking for jobs instead of collecting government checks that in many cases pay more than working would.
+Enhanced unemployment benefits have created a distorted labor market, with people who might otherwise have been seriously looking for jobs instead are collecting government checks that in many cases pay more than working would.

-Mr. Nyman said he’s scheduled more interviews over the last two months than he had in the previous seven years, but getting new employees on board has been tough: “None of them show up for their first day, or even show up for the interview half the time,” he said.
+Mr. Nyman said he has scheduled more interviews over the last two months than he had in the previous seven years, but lining up new employees has been tough: “None of them show up for their first day, or even show up for the interview half the time,” he said.

-Mr. Nyman was approved for more than $640,000 from the restaurant relief fund, though his legal team says that appears to have happened only after he sued, and the money was only disbursed after a judge issued an injunction ordering the SBA not to penalize owners for being White.
+Mr. Nyman was approved for more than $640,000 from the restaurant relief fund, though his legal team says that appears to have happened only after he sued, and the money was disbursed only after a judge issued an injunction ordering the SBA not to penalize owners for being White.

 Similar rulings were issued in two other cases, too.